-Although often in Europe, RLS was rarely in Italy – he visited there only twice.
+Although often in Europe, Robert Louis Stevenson was rarely in Italy – he visited there only twice.
 On this page you will find information about these visits: the trip in 1863 through Italy and a day trip to Bordighera in 1873.

 “So I bid farewell to Italy, a land I shall not likely ever behold again.
 Every new part of Italy one visits is always the most beautiful.
 You have hardly done admiring one region before you fall into raptures in sight of another”

 (Alison Cunningham, Cummy’s Diary [London: Chatto and Windus, 1926], p.
 167)

 When RLS was 12, he, his mother, father, cousin Elizabeth (Bessie) Stevenson and nurse Cummy (Alison Cunningham) travelled through Europe from 2 January – 20 May 1863.

 According to Cummy’s diary, on 20 February RLS and his mother and father walked into Italy for a day visit during their stay in Menton (Menton is on the Franco-Italian border).
 Later, on 23 February, RLS and Cummy walked to Italy.

 On 5 March the party drove into Ventimiglia, where Cummy and RLS walked near the beach.
 On 31 March the Stevenson party left Menton and began to travel through Italy during April and early May 1863.
 Their route is as follows: